2020 Missouri State Bears football team: Fall

-At #5 (FBS) Oklahoma
+At No. 5 (FBS) Oklahoma

 It was all Oklahoma in this one.
 The Bears were no match for the Sooners for the head coaching debut for Bobby Petrino.
 Oklahoma used a huge 31–0 first quarter to pull away comfortably.
 The Bears never really threatened and were shutout in the season opener.
 RS Freshman QB Jaden Johnson went 9–19 with 72 yards and an interception.
 WR Lorenzo Thomas had 46 yards on four catches as the leading receiver.
 RB Tarrell Roberts led Missouri State on the ground with one carry for 26 yards which was nearly half of the 54 rushing yards the Bears tallied up.
 Meanwhile; for the Sooners Spencer Rattler had four passing TD's in the first half and threw for nearly 300 yards.
-RB Seth McGowan had 61 yards on nine carries and found the end zone once on a 37 yard pass from Spencer Rattler.
+RB Seth McGowan had 61 yards on nine carries and found the end zone once on a 37-yard pass from Spencer Rattler.
 WR Theo Howard had 63 yards on five catches.